The Best Places to Live in Ireland & the Cheapest Cities

 Finally we hop over the border into Northern Ireland where you’ll have to swap Euros for Pounds.

-Overall the North is considerably cheaper than the South with even the capital and largest city Belfast offering cheaper living costs than you find in many small towns and villages south of the border.
-If you’re a city guy or girl, Belfast is the best place to live in Northern Ireland.
+Overall the North is considerably cheaper than the South with even the capital and largest city Belfast offering cheaper living costs than you find in many towns south of the border.
+If you’re a city guy or gal, Belfast is the best place to live in Northern Ireland.
 Only Dublin is larger on the island of Ireland and Belfast ranks as the 12th largest city in the United Kingdom.

-The troubles of this divided city are thankfully largely a thing of the past and it has reinvented itself as a cosmopolitan place with a thriving arts and music scene.
+The troubles of this divided city are thankfully largely a thing of the past (although it’s still important to understand the history and different neighbourhoods) and it has reinvented itself as a cosmopolitan place with a thriving arts and music scene.
 With two airports, it also has the best flight connections in Ireland outside of Dublin, a major positive for anyone looking to travel around the UK and beyond.

 Estimated Living Costs Calculation:

 The estimated living costs in Ireland featured in this post (above and below) aim to cover the total living costs.
-By that we mean, the cost of renting accommodation plus groceries and typical expenses on things like evenings or days out.
+By that we mean, the cost of one person renting accommodation plus groceries and typical expenses on things like evenings or days out.
+We have used Irish living cost data from Numbeo as a guide when forming the estimations.

-However clearly everyone’s lifestyle and spending habits are different.
+However, clearly everyone’s lifestyle and spending habits are different.
 The lower figure quoted for each city might be enough for a frugal person renting a room in shared accommodation and being quite careful with their money without leading a totally boring lifestyle.
-The higher figures should in most cases cover the cost for a single person renting a studio or small apartment and spending a bit more on meals or nights out.
-Overall though, the figures are more designed to be as a reference for comparison rather than an exact science.
+The higher figures should in some cities be enough to cover the cost for a single person renting a studio or small apartment and spending a bit more on meals or nights out.
+Overall though, the figures are more designed to be a reference for comparison rather than an exact science.

 If you’re a digital nomad and are planning a shorter stay in Ireland of just a few months or less and are planning to use Airbnb for your accommodation, you may need to add slightly more (10-20%).
 Also consider that there are usually only limited Airbnb options in some of the smaller, less touristy towns.